patrick246/jicofo-exporter/README.md

 # jicofo-exporter
-Prometheus exporter for the jicofo stats endpoint
+Prometheus exporter for the jicofo stats endpoint (http://localhost:8888/stats).
+Listener is currently not configurable.